kiki0805/nooooob/content/blog/dev-blog/index.md

 ## Connect and Refine Everything

-We finished most of key functions at the intermediate stage.
+We finished most of the key functions at the intermediate stage.
 However, lights were monotonous and GUIs were too simple.
-The player even had to evoke pause menu to save progress, which could be done everywhere :/
+The player even had to evoke a pause menu to save progress, which could be done everywhere :/

-Because I created the original basic (naked) UI of menus, absolutely I had the respondibility to refine it.
-Considering that it could be tedious task to build a nice button with a tons of decoration: border, shader, lighting, hover effects, click effects, sound effects, etc., I decided to use a GUI package, which was [Clean & Minimalist GUI Pack](https://assetstore.unity.com/packages/2d/gui/clean-minimalist-gui-pack-75123).
-Everything became much direct that what we needed to do was to define the callback of click event, decide a theme palette and move the GUI elements to proper positions.
+Because I created the original basic (naked) UI of menus, absolutely I had the responsibility to refine it.
+Considering that it could be a tedious task to build a nice button with tons of decoration: border, shader, lighting, hover effects, click effects, sound effects, etc., I decided to use a GUI package, which was [Clean & Minimalist GUI Pack](https://assetstore.unity.com/packages/2d/gui/clean-minimalist-gui-pack-75123).
+Everything became much direct that what we needed to do was to define the callback of click event, decide a themed palette and move the GUI elements to proper positions.
 The package was super nice that we could even use a scene transition script built in it.
-To utilize complex elements like the progress bar, I wrote some public functions to control the transform of the game object so that we could simply call it to set the percentage of progress bar, which was used in saving progress (hold E 2 seconds save).
+To utilize complex elements like the progress bar, I wrote some public functions to control the transform of the game object so that we could simply call it to set the percentage of the progress bar, which was used in saving progress (hold E 2 seconds save).

 ![progress-bar.png](./progress-bar.png)

 Also, we didn't want the saving more limited at specific locations.
 For this purpose, the particle system built in Unity - Visual Effect Graph came in.
 I really liked it since it was super easy to edit the particles with a bunch of properties: textures, randomization, colors...
-Our save point was born from the particle system.
+Our savepoint was born from the particle system.

+The goal of our game was also a problem for us.
+How could we define success and failure?
+A simple solution was to track the count of explored chests, which could be seen at the top left corner.
+There are several chests in each level, and each level requires a certain number of explored chests to unlock.
+There is no punishment if the character dies.
+Instead, a game over screen will appear to provide the player options to try again or gto level hub and select another level.
+To make the whole game connected, make each single element work together, was the most part of what I've done.

+Let's back to the level hub.
+The map of the original level hub was based on a plain image, which was not good enough for us.
+In the later phase, we rebuilt almost the whole level hub scene.
+Drew the terrains, decorated it, applied navigation mesh agent on it and detected the collision of the pirate ship and the invisible level points, which were placed at the islands' docks.
+The collision will trigger a popup of corresponding level information, which tells the player how many chests are required to unlock the level, determining the activation of the Play button.

-What's more, although most of things could be used directly in the scenes, some models were just dumb objects without any interaction.
+What's more, although most of the things could be used directly in the scenes, some models were just dumb objects without any interaction.
 Let's say, the chests.
 To enable the opening animation when the player opens a chest, I reconfigured the animation controller with trigger conditions, so that the condition could be set in the script of interaction.

 ## Final Delivery

-All the levels were polished at the last minutes, which means we had to test through the whole game in a short time.
-Fortunately, almost found bugs were the one easy to solve.
+All the levels were polished at the last minute, which means we had to test through the whole game in a short time.
+Fortunately, almost found bugs were the one easy to solve, such as the color of particles, bake settings, credits information...
+Despite the fixed details were not serious problems, they were important parts to enhance the gameplay experience and make our game more complete.

 ![main.png](./main.png)